GeneralMathematics/General-Mathematics-Beta/README.md

 ## Replit Setup Guide

+Click the Replit button and choose Node.JS as the language.
 To setup on Replit, first click on the "Run on Replit" button.
 After loading into your repl, run the following commands:
 ```sh
 $ npm install